madhavkarri/CarND-P9-ProgrammingASelfDrivingCar/ODC.md

 ## MK

-Others who would like to either replicate or use a modified version of the below procedure, please read through complete write-up before attempting to build this object detection classifier
+Others who would like to either replicate or use a modified version of the below procedure, please read through the complete write-up before attempting to build this object detection classifier

 ## Traffic Light Detection and Classification